 Create a Hawaiian Costume!

-This Hawaiian costume is fun for luaus, Halloween, or play time!
+This Hawaiian costume is fun for luaus, Halloween, or playtime!
 Traditionally made of fresh flowers, nuts, or seashells, Hawaiian leis are a well-known symbol of affection.
 This homemade version can be easily made using tissue paper and dried pasta.
-Help your child practice his pattern-making and small motor skills by making this lei together!
+Help your child practice his pattern-making and fine motor skills by making this lei together!
 Pair the lei with a 'grass' skirt to complete the Hawaiian costume, and get a look that's fresh from the islands.

 What You Need: